bevy-cheatbook/bevy-cheatbook/src/setup/getting-started.md

 You will likely quickly run into unusably slow performance with the default Rust unoptimized dev builds.
 [See here how to fix.][pitfall::perf]

-Also, iterative recompilation speed is important to keep you productive, so you don't have to wait long for the Rust compiler to rebuild your project every time you want to test your game.
+Iterative recompilation speed is important to keep you productive, so you don't have to wait long for the Rust compiler to rebuild your project every time you want to test your game.
 [Bevy's getting started page][bevy::getting-started] has advice about how to speed up compile times.

 Also have a look in the [Dev Tools and Editors][cb::tools] page for suggestions about additional external dev tools that may be helpful.